Last update: 09.30.2019

 The number of servers is one of the first things you will see on any VPN provider’s Home page.
 To be fair, that’s a good start most of the time as you will be able to determine if the VPN is one of the big players or not.
-And while it is true that the more servers you have, the less likely it is that all of them will get blocked by Netflix or the Great Firewall of China, Astrill shows what can be done with a limited server count (it doesn’t take long to scroll down to the end of the Astrill server list).
+And while it is true that the more servers you have, the less likely it is that all of them will get blocked by Netflix or the Great Firewall of China, Astrill shows what can be done with a limited server count.

 How big is the Astrill server list?

-If you put all VPNs in line and ask the one with the highest number of servers to step up, Astrill would probably hide behind the back of NordVPN or TorGuard.
-While the former has 5000+ and the latter has 3000+, with just 322 servers Astrill’s network is more than ten times smaller.
+If you put all VPNs in line and ask the one with the highest number of servers to step up, Astrill would probably hide behind the back of NordVPN or CyberGhost.
+Both have 5,700+, while Astrill has just over 320 servers, making its network more than seventeen times smaller.

 The number of countries on the Astrill server list

 When we speak about the server spread, Astrill does a pretty good job.
-Their network has entangled most of the globe, with servers in 63 countries (in line with Nord’s 62 and Tor’s 50+).
+Their network has entangled most of the globe, with servers in 60+ countries (in line with NordVPN’s 60+).

 But is there a connection between these percentages and the actual download and upload speed each VPN shows?
 We’re about to find out.